smart-leds-rs/ws2812-spi-rs/README.md

 - Is everything white?
 This may stem from an spi peripheral that's too slow or one that takes too much time in-between bytes

-- are you using the `--release` compiler flag?
+- Are you using the `--release` compiler flag?

   The timing of each byte passed over SPI is very sensitive, and running code compiled without full optimizations can throw off your timing.
 Always use either `--release`